Drblessing/Multi-label-Keywords-Extraction-using-Transformers-BERT/README.md

 The dataset is 7.25GB and contains 4 columns: Id, Title, Body & Tags:
 - Id - Unique identifier for each question
 - Title - The question's title
 - Body - The body of the question
 - Tags - The tags associated with the question

-Question Body and Title both has varying length, and the number of Tags associated to each question varries.
-There is in total approx. 27,000 unique Tags.
+Question Body and Title have varying lengths, and the number of Tags associated with each question varies.
+There are in total approx—27,000 unique Tags.

-My approach to this task was to use the a pretrained model from Hugging Face, specifially the BERT base cased model with the MultiLabelBinarizer from scikit-learn to encode the target.
+My approach to this task was to use a pre-trained model from Hugging Face, specifically the BERT base cased model with the MultiLabelBinarizer from scikit-learn to encode the target.

-The notebook is constructed to train and process the whole 7.25 GB dataset in Google CoLab Pro without breaking the kernel (but due to time restriction not trained on the full dataset).
+The notebook is constructed to train and process the whole 7.25 GB dataset in Google CoLab Pro without breaking the kernel (but due to time restrictions not trained on the full dataset).

 To further restrict the complexity of this task, I focused on only classifying the top 100 Tags in the dataset (please see notebook for more information).

-The final performance of the model yield a F1 score of ...
+The final performance of the model yields an F1 score of ...

-Futher improvements to this model includes:
+Further improvements to this model include:
 - Experiment more with increasing the number of tags our model can classify
-- Reducing required traning time of model
+- Reducing required training time of model
 - Compare performance with other pre-trained BERT models
-- Try other keyword/topic extraction specific models
+- Try other keywords/topic extraction, specific models